 Ask your team to put “I” (individual) or “G” (group) next to each name on the work schedule based on what the student’s IEP requires, so you will know who could be grouped.

 Replace Any Scheduling Gaps With Designated Time Blocks

 Gaps in therapy schedules are big productivity suckers.

-Of course, therapists need time for paperwork.
-But beware of multiple gaps in a single day held open for planning, documentation, and diagnostics.
+Certainly, therapists need time to do paperwork.
+But, beware of multiple gaps in a single day held open for planning, documentation, and diagnostics.
 One or two diagnostic blocks in a week should provide plenty of time.

 Schedule paperwork, diagnostic, and planning times at the start and end of the day.
-Then, if contracted, therapists end up needing less time for these tasks, they can come in or leave early, slimming their schedules and saving the district money.
+Then, if contracted, therapists end up needing less time for these tasks.
+They can come in or leave early, slimming their schedules and saving your program money.

-Often, schedule gaps are not therapists’ fault.
+Often, schedule gaps are not the fault of therapists.
 They arise from a lack of student availability.
 You may need to advocate for your providers to receive more flexibility from teachers in the building.

 Help Your Related Service Providers Work More Effectively